 Computer Adaptive Testing

-This represents a significant improvement over traditional paper-and-pencil assessments used in many states today.
+This represents a significant improvement over traditional paper-and-pencil assessments.
 Computer adaptive testing adjusts to a student’s ability by basing the difficulty of future questions on previous answers, providing more accurate measurement of student achievement, particularly for high and low-performing students.

 Frequently Asked Questions